Fort Western, located in Augusta, Maine, is a former British colonial outpost built at the beginning of the French and

-It was originally built by Kennebec Proprietors, a Boston-based company seeking to settle the lands along the Kennebec River that had been granted to the Pilgrims more than a century earlier.
+It was initially built by Kennebec Proprietors, a Boston-based company seeking to settle the lands along the Kennebec River that had been granted to the Pilgrims more than a century earlier.
 The company and the Province of Massachusetts were interested in expanding their influence in the area, taking political control of North America, and severing the ties between the Abenaki tribes and the French.

 The fort was established at the head of navigation on the Kennebec River to serve as a fortified storehouse in Fort Halifax, located 17 miles north.
 Supplies were shipped on sloops and schooners from Boston, Massachusetts, as many as four times a year, unloaded at Fort Western, and then taken to Fort Halifax.

 The post was first garrisoned by a Massachusetts provincial unit led by Captain James Howard, including his sons, Samuel and William, and 15 other men stationed at Fort Richmond about 15 miles below Fort Western.

 During the war, Fort Western was protected behind its four-pound cannon.
-The garrison spent most of its time doing routine duty, including boat repair, cooking, baking, brewing, and getting wood, in addition to helping re-supply Fort Halifax.
+The garrison spent most of its time doing routine duty, including boat repair, cooking, baking, brewing, getting wood, and helping re-supply Fort Halifax.

 The fort was never directly attacked, but Private Edward Whalen was captured in May 1755 as he attempted to deliver dispatches to Fort Halifax.
 He would spend four years in captivity, first among the Indians, then as a prisoner in France.
 He was exchanged in 1760.
 Other garrison members were fired upon as they returned a boat to Fort Halifax in 1757.

 After the war ended in 1763, the garrison, though reduced in strength, stayed on until late in 1767 to maintain an English presence on the Kennebec River.
 When the last of the garrison was discharged, Captain Howard made arrangements to acquire the Fort’s buildings and surrounding lands.